Banjup

 Banjup was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Banjup, surveyed in 2016, had higher linguistic diversity than most local markets, with 24.3% of residents speaking a language other than English at home.
-Overseas-born population was 37.0%.
-Christianity dominated religiously with 43.7%, but Hinduism was overrepresented at 4.0% compared to Greater Perth's 1.9%.
+Banjup, surveyed in 2016-2021, had higher linguistic diversity than most local areas, with 24.3% speaking a language other than English at home and 37.0% born overseas.
+Christianity was the predominant religion, at 43.7%.
+Hinduism was overrepresented at 4.0%, compared to Greater Perth's 1.9%.

 Frequently Asked Questions - Diversity